 Refractive Lens Exchange, also known as Clear Lens Exchange or CLE, is similar to the ICL procedure, as they both involve inserting an artificial lens to improve the vision.
 Unlike ICL, CLE requires fully replacing the natural lens with the artificial one, similar to cataract surgery.

-This procedure can address high farsightedness, as well as presbyopia, an age-related vision impairment.
+This procedure can address nearsightedness, farsightedness, as well as presbyopia, an age-related vision impairment.
 However, it is not typically recommended if LASIK, PRK, or ICL are an option.
 This surgery lasts for approximately 15 minutes with a week of immediate recovery time and gradual visual improvements during your healing until reaching its final outcome.

 Visian Implantable Collamer Lens (ICL)

-Visian ICL is not a laser surgery but can still enhance vision for those with nearsightedness, farsightedness, and astigmatism.
+Visian ICL is not a laser surgery but can still enhance vision for those with nearsightedness and astigmatism.
 In fact, an ICL is more similar to a contact lens in nature, except that it is inserted inside the eye.
 The implanted lens works with the natural lens to improve vision without inhibiting your eye’s natural ability to focus.

 Visian ICL offers a quick, non-invasive option with an extremely speedy and low maintenance recovery for non-LASIK candidates.
 The incision made during the surgery is much smaller than that for LASIK and does not disrupt the corneal nerves, which means less dry eye complications.
 ICL is also a particularly excellent LASIK alternative for those with chronic dry eyes, high prescriptions, large pupils, and thin or irregular corneas.

 Which Vision Correction Procedure Is Right for You?